-- 1. Pre-retirement Service during the fixed term appointment.
-The faculty member may continue their current employment for not longer than three years following the effective date of the agreement. - 2.
+- 1. Upon the relinquishment date, the faculty member is no longer tenured.
+Any subsequent appointments prior to retirement are for a fixed term.
+The faculty member is required to complete one year as a fixed term to qualify for relinquishment and will not be approved for more than three years as a fixed term appointment prior to retirement. - 2.
 Post-retirement Service.
 Following termination of the fixed-term appointment, the Provost may offer the faculty member an appointment for up to three (3) years.
 The faculty member accepting such an appointment retains sole responsibility for ensuring that the hours and terms of this appointment are not prohibited by PERS and do not violate any other retirement restrictions applicable to the faculty member.